Frank Kelly

-Francis Kelly (December 28, 1938 – February 28, 2016) was an Irish actor, singer and writer, whose career covered television, radio, theatre, music, screenwriting and film.
+Francis Declan Kelly (28 December 1938 – 28 February 2016) was an Irish actor, singer, and writer, whose career covered television, radio, theatre, music, screenwriting and film.
 He is best remembered for playing Father Jack Hackett in the Channel 4 sitcom Father Ted.

 Early life and career

-Kelly was born, in 1938, in Blackrock, County Dublin, which remained his home for much of his life.
+Kelly was born in 1938 in Blackrock, County Dublin, which remained his home for much of his life.
 His father was Charles E. Kelly, a cartoonist who established the magazine Dublin Opinion.
 He was educated at Blackrock College and studied law at University College Dublin, before taking up journalism, working for some years as a subeditor at a number of Irish newspapers, prior to becoming an actor.
 He worked at Dublin's Eblana Theatre with Cecil Sheridan and Jack Cruise.
 Other work included pantomime and comedy sketches.

 Kelly's first film role, which was uncredited, was as a prison officer in The Italian Job (1969), escorting Charlie Croker (Michael Caine) out of prison in the film's opening sequence.

 He starred in the popular RTÉ children's programme Wanderly Wagon alongside Eugene Lambert and Nora O'Mahoney from 1968 to 1982, playing a number of different characters and writing many of the scripts.
 It was Kelly's work on Hall's Pictorial Weekly (1970–1982) that established him as one of Ireland's most recognisable faces.
 He memorably portrayed councillor Parnell Mooney, a send-up of a backward local authority figure in rural Ireland.
 In 1974, Kelly won a Jacob's Award for his work on the series.

 In the early 1980s, he was featured in the RTÉ television programme for those learning Irish Anois is Aris.
 At the end of the programme he spoke into a telephone, gradually introducing Irish phrases.
 In 1988, he appeared in the Irish thriller film Taffin.